QubesOS/qubes-doc/project-security/verifying-signatures.md

 trustworthiness of the unsigned commits.
 Instead, ask the person who pushed the unsigned commits to sign them.

-You should always perform Git verification on a trusted local machine with properly validated keys (which are available in the [Qubes Security Pack](/security/pack/)) rather than relying on a third party, such as GitHub.
+You should always perform this verification on a trusted local machine with properly validated keys (which are available in the [Qubes Security Pack](/security/pack/)) rather than relying on a third party, such as GitHub.
 While the GitHub interface may claim that a commit has a verified signature